SilwiuEduard/CRUD-Operations-Project/README.md

-# PetStoreSilviu Angular project with CRUD operations
+# PetStore Angular project with CRUD operations

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.